-Our findings indicate that southern elephant seals manage their post-dive recovery by modulating the post-dive surface duration, and therefore the number of breaths and heart beats, rather than through changes in their breathing rate (Génin et al., 2015) or their $f{\rm H}$ (this study).
+This study indicates that SESs manage their post dive recovery by modulating their post dive surface duration, and therefore the number of breaths and heart beats, rather than acting on their breathing rate (Genin et al. 2015) or their heart rate as we found in this study.

-Sound recording can be a powerful tool as it provides the simultaneous detection of breathing and $f{\rm H}$, allowing investigation of the cardio-respiratory system in its entirety (Génin et al., 2015; Le Boeuf et al., 2000).
-Both sets of physiological data are essential to study post-dive recovery of marine mammals and seabirds.
-However, the main limitation is that we access $f{\rm H}$ only when southern elephant seals are breathing at the surface.
-A study on harbour seals (Phoca vitulina) suggested that the mean $f{\rm H}$ of the complete dive cycle (i.e. dive and surface) could be easily explained by the percentage dive time and links to oxygen consumption (Fedak et al., 1988).
+Sound recording can be a powerful tool as it provides the simultaneous detection of breathing and heart frequencies, allowing the investigation of the cardio-respiratory system in its entirety (Génin et al., 2015; Le Boeuf et al., 2000).
+Both physiological data are essential to study post-dive recovery of marine mammals and seabirds.
+However, the main limitation is that we access the heart rate only when SESs are breathing at the surface.
+A study on harbour seals (Phoca vitulina) suggested that the mean heart rate of the complete dive cycle (i.e. dive and surface) could be easily explained by the percent of dive time and link to oxygen consumption (Fedak et al., 1988).
 An improvement in data collection is essential to fully exploit the possibilities of the acoustic method.
 A major breakthrough would be to trigger audio recording based on external events of interest (e.g. using acceleration data).
-This would save battery and allow longterm datasets to be obtained.
-Examples of interest include recording acoustic data when the animal is at the surface (to study surface $f{\rm H}$) and/or during drift dives (to study underwater $f{\rm H}$).
+This would save battery and allow long-term dataset.
+Examples of interest include recording acoustic data when the animal is at the surface (to study surface heart rate) and/or during drift dive (to study underwater heart rate).

-In addition, sound records can be used to explore other aspects of elephant seal behaviour and environment.
-They allow the collection of abiotic sounds, such as those generated by wind and rain, which are of great interest to oceanographers as the Southern Ocean is difficult to observe.
-Acoustics offer many possibilities, and noninvasive bio-logging data collection could easily be improved by cooperation between users and research teams in the future.
+In addition, sound records can also be used to explore other aspects of the elephant seal behaviour and environment.
+They allow the collection of abiotic sounds, such as those generated by wind and rain, which represent a great interest for oceanographers as the Southern Ocean is difficult to observe.
+Acoustics offer many possibilities, and non-invasive bio-logging data collection could easily be improved by concertation between the users and the research teams in the future.